 Case 2: Size Based on Inseam and Height (More Advanced)

 The size chart for children is based on age and height.
-Since not every child is equally tall at a certain age, it is better to choose the bike size based on body length.
+Since not every child is equally tall at a certain age, choosing the bike size based on body length is better.

-Along with the bike size, the most influential parameter for a sitting position is the inseam.
+The most influential parameter for a sitting position is the inseam, along with the bike size.

 Kids Bike Size Chart